-The algorithm decomposes first the planar graph into its biconnected components and constructs a biconnected component tree in log-space [1].
-Then, it further decomposes the biconnected planar components into their triconnected components to obtain a triconnected component tree in log-space.
-Hopcroft and Tarjan [9] presented a sequential algorithm for the decomposition of a biconnected planar graph into its triconnected components.
+The algorithms decomposed first we the planar graph into its biconnected components and construct a biconnected component tree in log-space [?].
+Then, it further decomposes the biconnected planar components into their 3-connected components to obtain a 3-connected component tree in log-space.
+Hopcroft and Tarjan [?] presented a sequential algorithm for the decomposition of a biconnected planar graph into its 3-connected components.
 This method can be adapted to work in log-space.
-The algorithm recursively removes separating pairs from the graph and puts a copy of the separating pair in each of the split components so formed, i.e. the nodes in the separating pair are connected by a virtual edge.
-The decomposition stops when the split components become triconnected.
-Define a node for each separating pair and each component and connect a separating pair node with a triconnected component node if the separating pair is contained in the component.
+A biconnected planar graph is decomposed in 3-connected components, cycles or a 3-bonds, i.e. two vertices connected by three edges.
+The algorithm recursively removes separating pairs from the graph and puts a copy of the separating pair in each of the components so formed, i.e. the nodes in the separating pair are connected by a virtual edge.
+The decomposition stops, when the components become triconnected.
+Define for each component and each separating pair a node and connect a separating pair node with a component node, if the separating pair is contained in the component.
 The resulting graph is a tree, the triconnected component tree.
-This decomposition is unique [15].
-Datta et. al. [6] prove, that such a decomposition can be computed in log-space.
-Figure 2 shows an example of the decomposition of a biconnected planar graph G. Its triconnected components are $G_1, \ldots, G_4$ and the corresponding triconnected component tree is T. In G, the pairs (a, b)and (c, d) are the separating pairs.
-Since the 3-connected separating pair (c, d) is connected by an edge in G, we also get $\{c, d\}$ as triple-bond $G_3$ .
+This decomposition is unique [?].
+Datta et. al. [?] prove, that such a decomposition can be computed in log-space.
+Figure 2 shows an example of the decomposition of a biconnected planar graph G. Its triconnected components are G_1, \ldots, G_4 and the corresponding triconnected component tree is T. In G, the pairs (a, b) and (c, d) are the separating pairs.
+Since the 3connected separating pair (c, d) is connected by an edge in G, we also get $\{c, d\}$ as triple-bond G_3 .
 The virtual edges corresponding to the separating pairs are drawn with dashed lines.